Symbol Invariant of Partition and the Construction: Construction of symbol

-If a partition in the $B_n$ theory is added a even row, the new partition is in the same theory by Proposition \ref{Pb}.
-However, if it is added an odd row, the result partition is not in the same theory.
-If it is added two odd rows together, the new partition is also in the same theory.
-We can regard adding an odd row to a partition as a formal operation.
-And Lemma \ref{Lo} can be rewritten as follows \begin{lemma} The partition $\lambda (\lambda_1=\cdots=\lambda_a>\cdots\geq\lambda_{l})$ is in the $B_n$ theory and the last two rows have the same parity.
+If a partition in the $B_n$ theory is added an even row, the new partition is in the same theory by Proposition \ref{Pb}.
+However, if added an odd row, the result partition is not in the same theory.
+If added two odd rows with the same parity, the new partition is also in the same theory.

+We regard adding an odd row to a partition as a formal operation.
+And Lemma \ref{Lo} can be rewritten as follows. \begin{lemma} $\lambda (\lambda_1=\cdots=\lambda_a>\cdots\geq\lambda_{l})$ is a partition in the $B_n$ theory and the last two rows have the same parities.
 If $a>2b+1$, the symbol of $\lambda$ has the following form